 Teaching Areas: American Literature, African American Literature, Literary Theory

 I received my PhD from the University of Victoria, taught for several years at the University of Calgary and for three years at the University of Maryland before coming to Brock in 2010.
 My research and teaching is mainly in American and African American literature, as well as literary and critical race theory.
-I regularly teach undergraduate courses in American literature and theory.
+I regularly teach undergraduate courses in American literature and culture.
 Much of my research is interdisciplinary and incorporates aspects of political theory, history, and religious history.
-My first book analysed the meaning of American civil religion and critical views of American exceptionalism and mission through literary and rhetorical works of early American and African American authors.
+My first book analyzed the meaning of American civil religion and critical views of American exceptionalism and mission through literary and rhetorical works of early American and African American authors.
 That work is titled Strange Jeremiahs: Civil Religion and the Literary Imaginations of Jonathan Edwards, Herman Melville, and W. E. B. Du Bois (University of New Mexico, 2011).

 Temperance and Cosmopolitanism: African American Reformers in the Atlantic World (Pennsylvania State University Press, Nov., 2018 http://www.psupress.org/books/titles/978-0-271-08203-5.html)